France-Antilles

 France-Antilles is a daily, French-language newspaper published in Guadeloupe and Martinique.
-The newspaper is owned by Groupe Hersant Média.
-France-Antilles.
-It also publishes a sister publication in French Guiana, France-Guyane.The newspaper was created in 1964 and published its first edition on March 24, 1964.
+The newspaper is owned by Presse Antilles Guyane.
+It was formerly owned by Groupe Hersant Média.
+France-Antilles also publishes a sister publication in French Guiana called France-Guyane.
+The newspaper was created in 1964 and published its first edition on March 24, 1964.
 Aude-Jacques Ruettard became owner of the newspaper in June 2017.
-The Commercial Court of Fort-de-France has announced its liquidation on January 30, 2020.
+The Commercial Court of Fort-de-France announced its liquidation on January 30, 2020.